yasirysr47/scrapy/README.md

 # scrapy

+just an url scraper
 ------------

-this is an advanced webcrawler for specific tasks.
+an advanced web URL crawler for specific tasks.

 the script has a class called **Crawl** which takes the following parameters:
 1. **url** : the url which to crawl